 Precious metals hold and store value for the long haul.
 Just make sure that you take delivery of the metal and store it securely without fanfare, so no one knows you have it.

 Additional Streams of Income

-Another thing that you can do to make sure that you have enough to retire on is increase your income.
-I know it’s pretty impossible to do that with just a regular job, unless you have a high earning job and know you’re going places with it.
+Another thing that you can do to make sure that you have enough to retire is to increase your income.
+I know it’s pretty impossible to do that with just a regular job unless you have a high-earning job and know you’re going places with it.
 If that’s not the case for you, then strongly consider several possibilities: